chaaz/versio/docs/vcs_levels.md

 If there is no common intersection of the three ranges, then the command will immediately fail without any attempt to read or write anything.

+The `versio init` command does not interact with VCS, and so ignores all VCS levels.

+Most Versio commands try to find the `root` of a repository to run in: this is either the base directory of the local VCS (if any is detected), or it's the nearest (inclusive) ancestor from the current working directory that contains a `.versio.yaml` config file.
+If neither such directory can be found, then the current directory is used.

+## Detection

+Currently, Git is the only VCS that Versio understands; it creates the detected range like this:

+- The minimum of the range is always "None".
+The maximum of the range is at least "None".
+- If the working directory is a local working directory, and if the directory is checked out of a branch, then the maximum is at least "Local".
+- Additionally, if the current branch has a configured remote, or if the repository itself has exactly one remote, then the maximum is at least "Remote".
+- Additionally, if the remote URL starts with "https://github.com/" or "git@github.com:", then the maximum is "Smart".

 ## Options